 Welcome!

-I am a College Fellow in Social Studies at Harvard University.
-My research interests span democratic theory, political violence, realism, and constitutionalism in 19th and 20th century South Asian, Afro-modern, and European political thought.
+I am an Assistant Professor of Political Science at Haverford College.
+My research interests span democratic theory, political violence, realism, and constitutionalism in 19th and 20th century political thought.

-My book project, Democracy’s Violence, presents a new theory of majoritarian domination through an interpretation of Alexis de Tocqueville, W. E. B. Du Bois, B. R. Ambedkar, and Hannah Arendt’s writings on majorities, identities, and collective violence.
+My book project presents a new theory of majoritarian domination through an interpretation of Alexis de Tocqueville, W. E. B. Du Bois, and B. R. Ambedkar’s writings on democracy, identities, and collective violence.

-Prior publications include Negotiating Democracy and Religious Pluralism: India, Pakistan, and Turkey (OUP 2021) and Constituent Assemblies (CUP 2018).
+Recent publications include an article in the American Political Science Review and co-edited volumes on Negotiating Democracy and Religious Pluralism: India, Pakistan, and Turkey (Oxford UP 2021) and Constituent Assemblies (Cambridge UP 2018).

-Before completing my PhD in Political Science at Yale in 2022, I studied History at Delhi University and Political Science at Columbia University; and worked as a graduate researcher at the Center for Democracy, Toleration, and Religion, in New York City.
+Between 2022 and 2025, I taught in Social Studies at Harvard University.
+I completed my PhD in Political Science at Yale in 2022.
+Before that, I studied History at Delhi University and Political Science at Columbia University; and worked as a graduate researcher at the Center for Democracy, Toleration, and Religion, in New York City.

 Contact